-A description of the remuneration structures in place is as follows: The Non-Executive Directors receive a fixed fee for their services, they do not receive performance based remuneration.
-The Chief Executive Officer receives a fixed fee for his respective executive services (with no bonus or other performance-based remuneration).
+A description of the remuneration structures in place is as follows: The Non-Executive Directors receive a fixed fee for their services.
+If they perform additional duties they are remunerated at market rates.
+The Chief Executive Officer receives a fixed fee for his respective executive services.
 Executive Directors are paid a salary.
 Directors do not receive any termination or retirement benefits.